Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Benchmark and Dataset Curation

 \textbf{Implicit biometric} leakage in the response is neutralized: $\mathcal{F}(q_i, t_i^{\ast}) = (q_i, t_i^{\star})$, where $t_i^{\star}$ denotes a semantically equivalent response in which biometric references are replaced with neutral terms (e.g., “person,” “individual”).

 \textbf{Neutral pairs} are retained without modification: $\mathcal{F}(q_i, t_i) = (q_i, t_i)$

-We adopt GPT-4o as the transformation function $\mathcal{F}$ and demonstrate our dataset cleaning pipeline in Figure~\ref{fig:llava_pipeline}.
+As shown in Figure~\ref{fig:llava_pipeline}, we adopt GPT-4o as the transformation function $\mathcal{F}$.

 \paragraph{LLaVA Dataset vs Safe-LLaVA Dataset} Figure~\ref{LLaVA_SafeLLaVA_GT} presents a side-by-side comparison of ground truth responses from the original LLaVA dataset and our privacy-filtered \safellava dataset.
 As shown, LLaVA responses frequently include sensitive biometric attributes such as gender, race, age, eye color, and body weight even in cases where such information is not explicitly prompted.
 In contrast, \safellava, generated through our GPT-4o-based filtering pipeline, effectively removes these biometric details while retaining the original intent and semantic richness of the response.
+We validate annotation reliability via a manual audit of GPT-based cleaning (see Section~\ref{sec:supp_data_quality_gpt}).